Whakaari White Island survivors held breath for two minutes underwater

-Depauw was a pilot of Air Safaris helicopter tours, and landed his helicopter on White Island shortly before the eruption at 2.11pm on December 9 last year that killed 21 people.
+Depauw was a pilot for Air Safaris helicopter tours, and landed his helicopter on White Island shortly before the eruption at 2.11pm on December 9 last year that killed 21 people.

 READ MORE: